carpentries/sandpaper-docs/episodes/introduction.md

 ::::::::::::::::::::

-### Step 3: Deploy the site
+### Step 3: Customise your site

-It will take a couple of minutes to start the engine, but once you see a green check in the status bar, [follow the instructions to choose gh-pages as the source for your lesson](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source)
+On GitHub, open the `config.yaml` file, and click on the pencil icon on the top and edit the values, especially "carpentry", "source", and "title" to reflect your own repository.
+Commit the file using the form at the bottom of the page.

 That's it.
+The website should update in about 2-3 minutes with your information.
-If you want to work directly on GitHub, you can do so.
+If you want to continue working directly on GitHub, you can do so.
 If you want to work locally, be sure to [follow the setup instructions][setup], clone your lesson to your computer, open RStudio (or your preferrred interface to R) inside the lesson folder, and [preview your new lesson](#preview)